ollipekka/Noobish/README.md

 ![Noobish](screenshots/hello.png "Hello Noobish!")

 Noobish is an experimental element tree / ui library for MonoGame written with F#.
 Noobish supports multiple basic components and limited customization through themes and custom components.
 Noobish uses non-complex (one stretch) Nine Patches for component images.
+Noobish takes inspiration from Elmish, but there is no connection to it.
 Noobish can be used with mobile devices.

-Since Noobish is designed for Elmish, the element tree is rebuilt on each *'view'* call.
+Since Noobish is initially designed for Elmish, the element tree is rebuilt on each *'view'* call.
 Noobish persists state of elements between view cycles to keep state stuch as scroll position.

 ## Supported components